Techtonica/curriculum/welcome-tips-rules/tech-industry-tips.md

 - Things move quickly and people get annoyed if you ask for permission before asking a question.
 It may seem really straightforward and possibly rude to you, but just ask the question.
 (No, "Can someone help me with a React question?"
 Instead, "This function is getting this error, and this is what I've looked up and tried so far.
 What am I missing?")
 - When asking a question, provide all of the context you think someone might need in order to help.
 You'll have more luck in finding help if someone has all the information they need to help.

+### Chat/Email/SMS Distractions
+> "Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things." - [Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/email.html)
+- Don't leave your email open all the time, disable its notifications on mobile and laptop, and don't become interrupt-driven from it.
+- The same goes for Slack.
+Use the Snooze feature liberally and keept it minimized so interesting GIFs don't tempt you back in when you're trying to read or code.
+- [Forest](https://chrome.google.com/webstore/detail/forest-stay-focused-be-pr/kjacjjdnoddnpbbcjilcajfhhbdhkpgk) - this free Chrome extension can help you manage distractions by offering psychological reinforcement to avoid excluded websites (e.g. Facebook).
+You plant a tree and it grows healthfully when you stay focused by suffers when you visit websites you've defined as distractions.

 ### Email

 - Make sure your email is set to automatically reply all so you don't leave people out (except for when you're responding to a mailing list message and not everyone will want or need your reply).